Meghal17/Data-Imputation-using-GESI/README.md

    3. code(impute_combined): function to impute datasets where some features are represented by categorical values and others by numerical values.
 5. Config.py: contains info about various paths to read data and store results.
 6. Datasets: Directory containing datasets
 7. Imputed: Directory to store imputed data files

-This is a Python implementation of Generalized regression neural network Ensemble for Single Imputation ([GESI](https://www.sciencedirect.com/science/article/pii/S0925231210003188)) in Python.

 • References